spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 ### Customize YAML Configuration Files

-1. Download the following YAML files from the [Nutanix Cluster API (CAPI) Provider](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix) GitHub repository:
+1. Download the following YAML files from a specific version of CAPX found on the [Nutanix Releases](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix/releases) page in the GitHub repository.

     - **infrastructure-components.yaml**
     - **cluster-template.yaml**